Skin Cancer and Sunlight

 Using Protective Sunscreens

 Workers should liberally apply protective sunscreen on exposed skin 20 minutes before working in the sun, then reapply it during the periods they spend under the sun, as directed by the manufacturer's instructions (usually every two hours).
-Most sunscreens are colourless, invisible, and cosmetically acceptable provided they do not stain clothing or produce adverse skin reactions.
+Most sunscreens are colourless, invisible, and cosmetically acceptable.

 Sunscreens should be used in addition to, not instead of, working in shade and wearing suitable clothing, hats, and sunglasses.
 Sunscreens are not intended to extend the exposure time to sunlight, but rather to reduce the effects of sunlight when people have to be in the sun.
 The level of protection depends greatly on how the sunscreen is applied.